Fostex FE206En in Double Bass-Reflex Speaker Enclosure

-A family friend had built me the back loaded horns and at the same time a pair double bass-reflex boxes also for the Fostex FE206En driver.
+A family friend had built me the back-loaded horn speaker cabinets and at the same time a pair double bass-reflex boxes also for the Fostex FE206En driver.
 The horn speakers I kept for myself but the double bass-reflex speakers went to my son's house along with a two-stage KT88 SE UL amp that I built.
 Kit, my son, had the FE206En double bass-reflex speakers in the corner of the room on a wood floor.
 The bass from these speakers was always very impressive.
 So much so that I had to have a pair for myself.

 Photograph 1: First pair Fostex FE206En Double Bass Reflex Speakers